 If you’re staying on the beach, the rocks at the Southern end of the beach, or North beyond the swimmers are both great spots for fishing – surf casting, long lining and kite fishing off the sand are all popular ways to score your catch of the day.

 Alternatively, take a small boat or kayak to the submerged reef about 800m offshore.
 Bream Bay was named by Captain Cook for its abundance of Bream – or, as we call it in New Zealand, Snapper; but Gurnard and Kahawai are also plentiful in the area.
-If shellfish are more to your taste, you can dig up fresh tuatua right on the beach at low tide – then just stroll ‘home’ to camp, pop them in a pan and enjoy!

 The Hen and Chicken Islands, 22 kilometres offshore, are one of Northland’s best fishing and diving attractions, renowned for their abundance of fish, crayfish and scallops.
 With visibility in excess of 20 metres, this is a truly magical diving destination; and the surrounding waters also offer first-class light-tackle sport fishing.